Market Risks Surge Amid Speculative Frenzy

 Category : Finance

 According to Christian Mueller-Glissmann, who heads asset allocation research at Goldman Sachs, although macroeconomic data show only slight improvements, the overall positions and sentiment indicators have surged to 70%.
-Historically, such high positions and sentiment ratios hint at muted stock returns ahead
+Historically, such high positions and sentiment ratios hint at muted stock returns ahead.
+Therefore, this environment, rich with volatility, begs the question of whether the current trajectory is sustainable.

 Write A Review